NickCraver/nickcraver.github.com/blog/_posts/2016-05-03-stack-overflow-how-we-do-deployment-2016-edition.markdown

 At the end of this step (in production), 7 of 9 web servers are typically online and serving users.
 The last 2 will finish their spin-up shortly after.
 The step takes about 2 minutes for 9 servers.
 But yay, our code is live!
 Now we're free to deploy again for that bug we probably just sent out.

 #### Step 9: New Strings Hook
 This dev-only step isn't particularly interesting, but useful.
-All it does it call a webhook telling it that some new strings were present in this build, if there were any.
+All it does is call a webhook telling it that some new strings were present in this build if there were any.
 The hook target triggers an upload to our translation service to tighten the iteration time on translations (similar to our chat mechanism above).
 It's last because strictly speaking it's optional and we don't want it to interfere.

 That's it.
 Dev build complete.
 Put away the [rolly chairs and swords](https://xkcd.com/303/).